Paste a url where

 - Squad (stock)

-The lifter is the Titan III-C which in real life was used as a heavy lifter for many years serving from 1965 to 1982.
-It is a three stage rocket, two stages with a solid engine booster stage, with the second stage incorporated into the station.
-The main stage and boosters will fire at launch with the boosters being decoupled once they are depleted, usually somewhere in the mid-atmosphere.
-The first stage continues well in the upper atmosphere and afterwards the second stage, which is permanently attached to the station, continues the ascent and circularization.
+The lifter is the venerable Titan III-C which in real life was used as a dependable heavy lifter serving from 1965 to 1982.
+It is a three stage rocket or a two stage rocket with a solid rocket booster stage.
+The second stage, much like the Titan II, is a small upper stage but in this case its incorporated into the MOL.
+The main and booster stages are fired together at launch with the boosters decoupled upon exhaustion, usually somewhere in the mid-atmosphere.
+The combined lower stage should put you into the upper atmosphere after which the second stage takes over for the rest of the ascent and orbital process.

 Do you really want to downvote this?